Course Catalog

 5 units

 Course examines the social psychological antecedents, correlates, and consequences of economic inequality in contemporary U.S. society.
 The impact of social class on attitudes, beliefs, and behaviors is assessed.
 Strategies for reducing classist discrimination, improving interclass relations, and strengthening social policy are discussed.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 Enrollment limited to 10.

 PSYC 261